 For Financial Aid Purposes

-If there is a discrepancy between any address items as shown on the student’s Admissions records and the same items as shown on the Free Application For Federal Student Aid (FAFSA), a student will be asked to complete a Residency Form.
-This form serves the dual purpose of allowing Student Financial Services staff to determine residency eligibility for financial aid programs administered by the State of Minnesota and/or to determine if a student’s cost of attendance should include in-state or out-of state tuition.
+If there is a discrepancy between any address items as shown on the student’s University records and the Free Application For Federal Student Aid (FAFSA), a student will be asked to complete a Residency Form.
+This form serves the purpose of allowing Student Financial Services staff to determine residency eligibility for financial aid programs administered by the State of Minnesota.

 State of Minnesota Financial Aid Programs